ionic-team/ionic-cli/docs/cordova-plugin.md

 ## NAME
-cordova:plugin -- Manage cordova plugins
+plugin -- Manage Cordova plugins

 ## SYNOPSIS
-    ionic cordova:plugin <action> [plugin]
+    ionic plugin <action> [plugin]

 ## DESCRIPTION
-Manage cordova plugins
+Manage Cordova plugins

 Input | Description
 ----- | ----------
-`action` | add or remove a plugin; list all project plugins `plugin` | the plugin that you would like to add or remove
+`action` | add or remove a plugin; list all project plugins `plugin` | The name of the plugin (corresponds to add and remove)

 Option | Description
 ------ | ----------
-`--nosave`, `-e` | Do not update the config.xml (add, remove) `--force` | Update the plugin even if the same file already exists (add)
+`--nosave`, `-e` | Do not update config.xml (corresponds to add and remove) `--force` | Forve overwrite the plugin if it exists (corresponds to add)

 ## EXAMPLES
-    ionic cordova:plugin add cordova-plugin-inappbrowser@latest
+    ionic plugin add cordova-plugin-inappbrowser@latest
-    ionic cordova:plugin list
+    ionic plugin list